derailed/k9s_site/_topics/columns.markdown

       - NAME|WR
       - AGE

-  v1/pods@fred:                                          # => 🌚 New v0.40.6!
-Customize columns for a given resource and namespace!
-    columns:
-      - AGE
-      - NAME|WR

   v1/pods@kube*:                                         # => 🌚 New v0.40.6!
 You can also specify a namespace using a regular expression.
     columns:
       - NAME